billkarsh/SpikeGLX/Markdown/UserManual.md

 **Resist the urge to store these in the SpikeGLX folder**.
 If you want to upgrade, and, **we will add cool features over time**, the clutter will make it much harder to figure out what you have to replace.

+#### Calibration Data

+Each imec probe has associated specific ADC and gain calibration data files.
+Place each probe's calibration data folder into the SpikeGLX `_Calibration` subfolder.

+SpikeGLX reads an EEPROM chip on the probe to obtain its serial and model number.
+The serial number is used to look up the matching calibration folder name.

+By the way, this subfolder also contains supplementary SpikeGLX data:

+* A table of override probe identifiers (used when EEPROMs fail).
+* The results of imec headstage sample rate calibration.
+* The results of NI device sample rate calibration.

 #### Remote Command Servers